 The Acquisition of Public Land

-Return to the Property & Land Indexes
+[Return to the Property & Land Indexes]

 Surveying and Sale of Public Lands

 Measurement, pricing, and distribution of public lands had been issues of concern and controversy since the Revolutionary War.
-This was especially the case with regard to the trans-Appalachian lands, part of which became the Northwest Territory, which included the present state of Wisconsin.
+This was especially the case with regard to the trans-Appalachian lands, part of which became the Northwest Territory, in which was included the present state of Wisconsin.

-On the one hand were those who advocated selling the land in township units, as had been done in New England.
+On the one hand were those who advocated selling the land in township units, as had been the practice in New England.
 The other side favored letting settlers stake their own claims, as in the southern colonies.
 The first method benefited land companies and speculators while the second benefited individual settlers.

 To address these issues and to avoid the problem of boundary disputes associated with dividing the land by the "metes and bounds" system used previously, congress passed the Land Ordinance of 1785.
 The ordinance provided for the U.S. Government to survey the western lands into six-mile square township units, each whole township being surveyed into square-mile sections, numbered 1 through 36.
 Every other township was to be sold as a whole; the remaining townships were to be sold in square mile (640-acre) parcels.
 The minimum price was set at one dollar per acre.